k7krishnar/ansbile/README.md

 I'm trying to document the playbook which will be used frequenty so i don't have to google them again.

-For adding users, i'm keeping the generated public keys inside the playbook directoty.
+For adding users, i'm keeping the generated public keys inside the playbook directory (you can generate on fly as well).
 And general configs goes under ~/ansible.cfg and inventory in file "hosts"

 To make dry-run